Tom Murphy Player Props: Mariners vs. Twins

 Twins Pitching Rankings

-- The pitching staff for the Twins has a collective 9.6 K/9, the second-best in the league.
+- The pitching staff for the Twins has a collective 9.7 K/9, the first-best in the league.

-- The Twins have the second-ranked team ERA across all league pitching staffs (3.74).
+- The Twins' 3.71 team ERA ranks second across all league pitching staffs.

-- Twins pitchers combine to surrender the fourth-fewest home runs in baseball (100 total, one per game).
+- Twins pitchers combine to give up 108 home runs (1.1 per game), the seventh-fewest in the league.

-- In his last time out on Saturday against the Oakland Athletics, the right-hander threw three innings, allowing three earned runs while surrendering four hits.
+- The righty's most recent appearance was on Thursday against the Seattle Mariners, when he went 6 1/3 innings, surrendering two earned runs while allowing three hits.

-- The 35-year-old has amassed an ERA of 5.50, with 10.3 strikeouts per nine innings, in eight games this season.
-Opponents are batting .271 against him.
+- The 35-year-old has a 5.10 ERA and 10.6 strikeouts per nine innings in nine games this season, while giving up a batting average of .255 to opposing hitters.

 © 2023 Data Skrive.
 All rights reserved.